karlwilcox/website-build/pages/chase-group/at8-gallery.md

 The PCB is copyright 1989 but the build date is probably the 91/25, the 25th week (or day / batch) of 1991.
 The board is in lovely condition for being more than 30 years old!
 The firmware is V4.02, I'll post a copy of it here in Intel Hex format soon.

-{% include figure src="/chase-group/pcb-rom-ram.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-rom-ram.jpg" caption="PCB showing the ROM and RAM chips" %}

-{% include figure src="/chase-group/pcb-front-centre.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-front-centre.jpg" caption="Front (top) side of PCB, centre" %}

-{% include figure src="/chase-group/pcb-front-left.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-front-left.jpg" caption="Front (top) side of PCB, left side" %}

-{% include figure src="/chase-group/pcb-front-centre-2.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-front-centre-2.jpg" caption="Front (top) side of PCB, centre detail" %}

-{% include figure src="/chase-group/pcb-front-right.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-front-right.jpg" caption="Front (top) side of PCB, right side" %}

-{% include figure src="/chase-group/pcb-front.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-front.jpg" caption="Front (top) side of PCB, entire" %}

 ## PCB Rear Side

 Note the initials of the hardware designer here, Frank Budd, employed as a contractor when new board designs were required.

-{% include figure src="/chase-group/pcb-back-right.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-back-right.jpg" caption="Back (bottom) side of PCB, right" %}

-{% include figure src="/chase-group/pcb-back-centre.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-back-centre.jpg" caption="Back (bottom) side of PCB, centre" %}

-{% include figure src="/chase-group/pcb-back-left.jpg" caption="xxx" %}
+{% include figure src="/chase-group/pcb-back-left.jpg" caption="Back (bottom) side of PCB, left" %}